Get to know Coach Biggs

 (260) 422-5561 x2282

-Coach Moser enters her first season as assistant coach for the Warriors after spending the past season as assistant coach at Ellsworth Community College in Iowa Falls, Iowa.
+Coach Moser enters her second season as assistant coach for the Warriors.
+Prior to her time at Tech, Moser was an assistant coach at Ellsworth Community College in Iowa Falls, Iowa.
 While there, Moser was in charge of creating the team’s strength and conditioning program.
 Other duties include on court coaching, specifically working with post players and developing team rebounding and defensive fundamentals.
 She also assisted in recruiting, scouting, and monitoring the team’s academic progress.